Cost Accounting and Cost Management

 The cost-plus method is used to analyse transfer price issues that involve tangible property or service.
 It is most useful when it is applied to manufacturing or assembling activities.
 This method evaluates the arm-length nature of inter-department charges regarding the gross profit markup on costs incurred by the supplier department.

 This method compares the gross profit markup earned by the department manufacturing the product to the gross profit markup point by other comparable departments.
-If we assume, the cost of manufacturing of department per unit comes to $5,000, and we assume the gross profit markup of the department in the associate enterprise should earn is 50%.
+If we assume, the cost of manufacturing of department per unit comes to $5,000, and we assume the gross profit markup of the associate enterprise should earn is 50%.
 The resulting transfer price will be $5,000 + 50% of 5,000 = $7,500.

 Fair Market Value Method